programminghistorian/ph-submissions/es/borradores/originales/optimizacion-transcripcion-con-autohotkey.md

 ```xml
 <gap reason=""></gap>
 ```
-Las tildes graves se añaden para evitar un error de sintaxis en el _script_.

 Por otro lado, la etiqueta `<supplied>` se define como sigue:

-> `<supplied>` (supplied) signifies text supplied by the transcriber or editor for any reason; for example because the original cannot be read due to physical damage, or because of an obvious omission by the author or scribe.[^6]
+> `<supplied>` (supplied) signifies text supplied by the transcriber or editor for any reason; for example because the original cannot be read due to physical damage, or because of an obvious omission by the author or scribe[^6].

 Nuevamente, incluiremos solo el atributo `reason`:
 ```ahk